 Stage 2 of the project is now underway.
 A new more informative leaflet has been designed and produced.
 This has been funded by a Community Initiative Funding grant from WSCC County Local Committee.
 Part of Stage 2 of the project is to address certain areas of the Walk that would benefit from a better path surface while still at the same time retaining the rural aspect of the Walk, encourage the use of the Walk by the provision of appropriate facilities and events, highlight the heritage of the Walk and improve the biodiversity and ecology along the Riverside Walk.

-A better path surface has now been installed between Warnham Road and Rookwood Golf Course and work recently completed on the path near Hills Farm Lane.
-More work is being planned and details will follow here.
+A better path surface has now been installed between Warnham Road and the Millennium Bridge near Merryfield Drive.
+Work has also been completed on the path near Hills Farm Lane and recently on the path from Sandeman Way to the Brighton Road..